g-ch/single_camera_tracking/README.md

 This package uses [SuperPoint-SuperGlue-TensorRT](https://github.com/yuefanhao/SuperPoint-SuperGlue-TensorRT) and [mmdetection](https://github.com/open-mmlab/mmdetection).
 Therefore, you need to install the required environment for these two projects first.

 ### SuperPoint-SuperGlue-TensorRT
 - [CUDA 11.6](https://developer.nvidia.com/cuda-11-6-0-download-archive) and cudnn.
-CUDA 11.x should all works.
+CUDA 11.x should all work.
 - [CUDNN](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#installlinux-tar).
 Using tar file installation is suggested.
 Unpack and move the files to the folder given in the instructions.
 - [TensorRT 8.4](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-tar).
 Using tar file installation is suggested.
 After you have unpacked TensorRT tar file, add "export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:xxx/TensorRT-8.4.1.5/lib", where "xxx" is the installation path of TensorRT, to .bashrc.
 - OpenCV 4.
 The version installed with ROS Noetic is sufficient.